pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/6_docker.md

 Pydio Cells requires a MySQL or MariaDB database.
 It is recommended to use a separate database and a dedicated user with access to that database.
 A complete example can be found in the docker-compose section of this guide.

-_Be advised if you pull the latest mysql image it will be MySQL 8 which has a new authentication method and which is for the moment not compatible (it's on our roadmap)_.
-_We recommand that you pull MySQL version 5.7 for the time being_

 #### Persistent data

 All default configuration and data (`/root/.config` on the container) is saved in an unnamed volume.